 Scooter pods at both pedestrian entrances to encourage families to scoot to school.
 There are spaces for up to 80 scooters in total.

 An increasing number of bike stands to promote healthier transport options.
-So far, there are about 12 stands with this increasing to 25-30 very soon.
+Currently, there are about 25 stands in two different locations accommodating up to 50 bicycles.

 Park and Stride venues within our local community for Greswold families to park and walk the rest of the way to school.
 Currently, we have links with two locations.
 The Redhouse Pub on Hermitage Road is within 5 minutes walking distance to school through a community park.
 St Helen's Church on St Helen's Road is a little further away (10 minutes walk) but passes through a beautiful wooded area.
 Using this convenient locations will help to alleviate traffic congestion around school.